handmadecode/quill/README.md

         ...
     }

-The tasks with built-in support are the ones that have default sections (see above) and tasks of type `javancss`.

 The sections will appear in the order they were added to the `LinkedHashMap`.
 The default sections are added in the order they are listed above.
 New sections will thereby appear last in the report.
 One way to rearrange the default sections is to remove a report and add it back: